 Here are the ingredients you need to make this recipe.
 Reference the recipe card at the bottom for exact measurements and the notes below for substitution ideas.

-- Argentine red shrimp: Generally found frozen, deveined, and without the shell or tails and in many stores including Trader Joe's, Aldi, Whole Foods, and Sam's Club.
-Not to be confused with Royal Red shrimp or prawns which are different.
+Argentine red shrimp are generally found frozen, deveined, and without the shell or tails and in many stores including Trader Joe's, Aldi, Whole Foods, and Sam's Club.

-- Seasoning: I recommend Trader Joe's chili lime seasoning, although chili powder, lime juice, and salt will also be tasty.
+Chili powder, garlic powder, lime juice, black pepper, and sea salt will also be tasty.

 Step 1